How to design and install a fire sprinkler system for your home.

 Details here .

-Initially don't fit it at all, but make provision for it in the 2" PVC piping in the basement ceiling.
-Don't fit it unless the fire inspector flags it.
-Depending on the diameter of the backflow valve (eg 1.5"), an appropriate adapter to PVC threaded fitting will be used.
-The 2" version is close to 2'6" long (plus the PVC adapters) so you need to allow plenty of space in the basement ceiling.
+Initially don't fit it at all, but make provision for it in the 2" CPVC piping in the basement.
+Don't fit it unless the fire inspector flags it (but he probably will).
+Depending on the diameter of the backflow valve (eg 1.5"), an appropriate adapter to CPVC threaded fitting will be used.
+The 2" version is close to 2'6" long (plus the PVC adapters) so you need to allow plenty of space in the basement.

 The output of the Double Check Valve feeds into a Flow Switch.
 The job of the Flow Switch is to detect water movement when a sprinkler head activates and to setoff the fire alarm.